 Yes.
 While on a co-op work term you are considered a full-time student for eligibility for student loans and interest-free status.
 If you have any questions about student loans, grants or awards, follow up with your Enrolment Services Advisor (ESA) in Vancouver or Students Services at UBC Okanagan.
 You can also visit BC Student Aid for student loan details.

-How do I pay the Co-op Administration and Workshop Fee and when is it due?
+How do I pay the Co-op Administration and Workshop Fee, and when is it due?

 How do I register for a work term?